-- Panel technologies: when it comes to image quality, TN < IPS ≠ VA.
-TN monitors are the fastest but cheapest due to poorer viewing angles.
-IPS monitors have slightly slower response times and show color better than VA monitors, but VA monitors have better contrast than IPS displays.
+- For image quality, TN < IPS < VA.
+Generally speaking.
+Typically, TN monitors are the fastest but cheapest due to poorer viewing angles.
+IPS monitors have slightly slower response times and better color than VA monitors.
+VA monitors have the best contrast overall but slower response times.

-- Refresh rates: bigger numbers are better.
-This tells you the number of times your monitor updates with new information per second and is measured in hertz (Hz), and therefore the number of frames per second (fps) the monitor is capable of actually displaying on screen.
+- Refresh rates: bigger is better.
+This tells you the number of times your monitor updates with new information per second—stated in hertz (Hz)—and therefore the number of frames per second (fps) the monitor can display.
 Bigger numbers equal smoother images.
-If you’re a gamer, refresh rate is especially important, and you’ll want a monitor with at least 75Hz (most monitors designed for gaming offer at least 144Hz), combined with the lowest response time you can find.
+Refresh rate is especially important for gamers, so you’ll want to shoot for a monitor with at least 75Hz (most monitors designed for gaming offer at least 144Hz), combined with the lowest response time you can find.

 - Curved or non-curved?
-This depends on preference.
-The logic behind curved monitors is that they more closely mimic the curved manner in which your eyeballs see, but some notice the difference more than others.
-Further, you may not like the appearance of a curved monitor if it’s against a wall (it’ll stick out more), or if you’re opposed to the widescreen ratios of most curved monitors.
-Many will tell you a curved monitor is worthless if it’s smaller than 30 inches, which also has pricing implications.
-If you’re unsure, try one out and see if you notice any difference.
-If not, don’t bother paying more.
+It depends on preference.
+Curved monitors are supposed to mimic the manner in which eyeballs see, but some notice the difference more than others.
+And you may not like the appearance of a curved monitor mounted to a wall (it’ll stick out more) or if you don't like widescreens, which most curved displays are.
+Some say a curved monitor is worthless if smaller than 30 inches, which has price implications.
+Unsure?
+Try one out and see if you notice a difference.

 Best 4K Gaming Monitor